Chealion/hugo-mcjones/content/docs/Coffee Recipes.md

 Chemex - 20
 Work Chemex - 24

-## Japanese Style Iced Coffee Rules of Thumb
+## Japanese Style Iced Coffee

+### Rule of Thumb
-To accommodate the melting ice, use a hot water to coffee ratio Chemex (ice in Chemex) 12:1
+To accommodate the melting ice, use a hot water to coffee ratio:
+Chemex (ice in Chemex) 12:1
 Aeropress 10:1
 V60 13:1